 Artist managers primarily provide services to music recording artists to manage their careers.
 The artist manager negotiates on behalf of the artist and is paid a fee, generally as a percentage of the artist's earnings.
-Artist services sells merchandise associated with musical artists at live performances, to retailers and directly to consumers via the internet, as well as connect artists to corporate clients for events, and generally are paid a percentage of the artist's earnings.
+Artist services creates and sells merchandise for music artists at live performances, to retailers and directly to consumers via the internet, and also connects artists to corporate clients for events, and generally are paid a percentage of the artist's earnings.